Aliases for PRKDC Gene

 GeneCards Summary for PRKDC Gene

 PRKDC (Protein Kinase, DNA-Activated, Catalytic Polypeptide) is a Protein Coding gene.
-Diseases associated with PRKDC include Immunodeficiency 26, With Or Without Neurologic Abnormalities and Severe Combined Immunodeficiency Due To Dna-Pkcs Deficiency.
-Among its related pathways are Prostate Cancer and RB in Cancer.
+Diseases associated with PRKDC include Immunodeficiency 26, With Or Without Neurologic Abnormalities and Artemis Deficiency.
+Among its related pathways are DNA Double-Strand Break Repair and Granzyme Pathway.
 GO annotations related to this gene include poly(A) RNA binding and protein kinase activity.
 An important paralog of this gene is ATR.